PRINCIPLE 4: FEDERALISM

 What is federalism?

-In Australia, we have a Federal Commonwealth Government, and the Governments of the States and Territories.
-Federalism is about sharing power between the different entities.
+In Australia, we three levels of government – federal, State and Territory, and local.
+Federalism is about distributing and sharing power between the different levels.
 By dividing power like this, federalism strengthens parliamentary representative democracy and promotes local decision making.

 Federalism limits government power

-The Federal Government can only use powers found in the Constitution to make laws.
+The Federal Parliament can only use powers found in the Constitution to make laws.
 Anything else is a State power.
-If both the Federal Government and a State make inconsistent laws, the Federal law prevails.
+If both the Federal and State Parliaments make inconsistent laws, the Federal law prevails.
 However, they can both enact complementary laws on the same subject.

-Through interpretation of the Constitution Federal Government power has expanded.
-The section 51 ‘external affairs’ power allows the Federal Government to make laws on a range of subjects including industrial relations, the environment and racial discrimination.
-They also have greater power to raise and share revenue.
+Through interpretation of the Constitution federal power has expanded.
+The section 51xxix ‘external affairs’ power allows the Federal Parliament to make laws giving effect to treaties on subjects including industrial relations, the environment and racial discrimination.
+It also has greater power to raise and share revenue.

-The Federal Government cannot place special burdens on States that affects their ability to function as Governments.
-The Federal Government cannot destroy or cut back the States’ continued existence.
+The Federal Government cannot place special burdens on States that affect their ability to function as Governments.
+The Federal Government cannot destroy or undermine the States’ continued independent existence.

-How are disputes resolved between the parts of our Federalism?
+How are disputes resolved within the federal system?

 Disputes do occur between the Federal Government and State Governments, between different State Governments, and between citizens and their Governments.
 Most problems are solved through the political process.
 The High Court often resolves these questions if they raise constitutional issues.